Cameras as Relative Positional Encoding: Experiments

 \textit{Setting 2: Out-of-distribution Intrinsics at Test Time.} Our second setting evaluates a model's ability to handle varying focal lengths at test time.
 This is crucial as focal length can vary significantly across different cameras and zoom levels, and it is impractical to train a separate model for every possible focal length.
 We test our models with focal lengths ranging from 1$\times$ to 5$\times$ the training focal length, simulating scenarios where more zoomed-in images are seen during deployment.

-\paragraph{Relative encodings improve generalization; PRoPE outperforms alternatives.} Evaluated results on the RealEstate10K~\cite{zhou2018stereo} dataset are summarized in Figure~\ref{fig:ood_exp_re10k} with visuals provided in Figure~\ref{fig:ood_visual_1} and~\ref{fig:ood_visual_2}.
+\textbf{Relative encodings improve generalization; PRoPE outperforms alternatives.} Evaluated results on the RealEstate10K~\cite{zhou2018stereo} dataset are summarized in Figure~\ref{fig:ood_exp_re10k}, with visuals provided in Figure~\ref{fig:ood_visual_1} and~\ref{fig:ood_visual_2}.
 We make three main observations.
 First, while {Plücker Raymap} encodes more complete camera information than {CAPE} and {GTA}, it consistently underperforms across all settings---even when intrinsics information is critical.
-Second, {\algname{}} demonstrates improved performance and robustness compared to all other methods in both out-of-distribution settings, particularly when handling out-of-distribution focal lengths.
+Second, {\algname{}} improves performance and robustness in both out-of-distribution settings, particularly when handling out-of-distribution focal lengths.
 This indicates that explicitly modeling the relative projective relationship between cameras is more effective than modeling only the relative SE(3) relationship, as done in {GTA} and {CAPE}.
-Finally, we found adding CamRay to PRoPE actually \textit{hurts} performance for intrinsics extrapolation; this suggests that \algname{} is uniquely useful for intrinsics extrapolation.
+Finally, we found adding CamRay to PRoPE actually \textit{hurts} performance for intrinsics extrapolation; this suggests that \algname{} is uniquely useful for intrinsics generalization.